-I have a confession to make: I’ve pretty much never succeeded at Internet marketing.
+I have a confession to make: During the entire 6 years I ran my hosting company, I pretty much stunk at marketing.

 But we lined up client after client.